slidesk/slidesk-extras/plugins/banner/README.md

 </div>
 ```

-By default add the SliDesk logo at the botom right corner.
+By default add the SliDesk logo at the bottom right corner.

 The logo displayed can be changed be by over-writtng the CSS Class "banner-content".